-North Korea tests missile it claims can reach 'anywhere in the world'
+North Korea claims missile can reach anywhere

 (CNN)North Korea claims to have conducted its first successful test of a long-range missile that it says can "reach anywhere in the world."

-That's the highest ever altitude reached by a North Korean missile, and puts the US on notice that Pyongyang could potentially hit the US mainland.
+That's the highest altitude ever reached by a North Korean missile, and puts the US on notice that Pyongyang could potentially hit the US mainland.

 The regime appears to have timed the launch for maximum political effect, giving the order to fire on the eve of the July 4 holiday, just days after US President Donald Trump spoke with Japanese and Chinese leaders about the North Korea threat and before this week's G20 meeting.